-When the similarity scores of 3 top similar activities are all lower than threshold T=0.75, the current activity are considering as an unknown activity.
+when the similarity scores of top 3 similar activities are all lower than threshold T=0.75, the current activity are considering as an unknown activity.
 Otherwise, the system considers the activity it the most similarity activity.

 Case-based Reasoning Approach